 Here's a link to a TV show about Childgrove Contra Dance from HECTV in September of 2017.

-We offer five different types of evenings - Try Each of them!
+We offer three different types of evenings - Try Each of them!

 The video shows a contra dance from November 2011 featuring the Boney Goat Band, Martha Edwards calling.
 (After starting the video, click on at the lower right-hand corner of the video to make it bigger.)